 Nevertheless, where possible, the Instructor shall request, through the secure communication mailbox or via the same means through which the report was submitted, that the unfulfilled requirement be remedied.

 Unaccepted reports shall be anonymized in accordance with the rules in force.

 ii.
-Acceptance of the report for processing and start of the instruction and investigation stage: when the filed report fulfils the requirements stipulated in this Regulation, the Chief Compliance Officers shall inform the Corporate Compliance Committee of this, who, where appropriate, shall decide on whether it should be accepted for processing.
+Acceptance of the report for processing and start of the instruction and investigation stage: when the filed report fulfils the requirements stipulated in this procedure.